wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/creating-custom-policies.rst

 Checks
 ^^^^^^^^^
 Checks are the core of an SCA policy, as they describe the checks to be performed in the system.
-Each check is comprised by several fields as described in table :ref:`sca_policy_file_checks_section`.
+Each check is comprised by several fields as described in the table :ref:`sca_policy_file_checks_section`.

 .. _sca_policy_file_checks_section: